 Now, we’re going to explore how to go about doing this in Garageband’s iOS.

 How To Make A Backing Track Using Garageband in iOS

-There are a few differences between Garageband on Mac and on iOS, but the functionality is ultimately quite similar, and the principles behind creating a backing track are essentially the same, so it’s not that big of a difference.
+There are a few differences between Garageband on Mac and on iOS, (by the way, I recommend this iPhone from Amazon if you’re in the market for a device that is great for Garageband), but the functionality is ultimately quite similar, and the principles behind creating a backing track are essentially the same, so it’s not that big of a difference.